odling/multiselect-with-filter-react/README.md

 - A configurable theme is applied to the component with styled-components.
 - The component supports dark mode with the integrated theme object.
 - Keyboard interactivity is integrated to the component with a custom hook.
-- The component highlights the filter text on the list items. (**Note: since dangerouslySetInnerHtml attribute is used, the text is sanitized using sanitize-html package) to avoid potential security risks.**)
+- The component highlights the filter text on the list items. (**Note: since dangerouslySetInnerHTML attribute is used, the text is sanitized using sanitize-html package) to avoid potential security risks.**)
 - The component is able to handle loading state through isLoading prop.
 - The component allows selection and deselection of items and displays the selected items in chips.